Inyoung Cheong

 Feb.
 2024 Invited to the Yale Conference on Governing (with) AI as a panelist.
 Looking forward to visiting campus of Rory Gilmore!

 Jan.
-2024 Gave a talk on AI regulation and interdisciplinary research culture in the US to South Korean scholars/attorneys/policymakers at the AI Law and Policy Association Symposium. (presentation)
+2024 Give a talk on AI regulation and interdisciplinary research culture in the US to South Korean scholars/attorneys/policymakers at the AI Law and Policy Association Symposium. (presentation)

 Research and Publications